flare-foundation/docs/docs/infra/fassets/managing-agent.md

 2. Copy the following text, and paste it into the `.env` file you just created:

     ```ini
-    ## Path to config file for the agent bot (and other bots)
+    ## Path to config file for the agent bot (and other bots) for MYSQL
+    FASSET_BOT_CONFIG="../fasset-bots-core/run-config/coston-bot-mysql.json"
+    ## If you want to use SQLite (not recommended), uncomment the line below and comment on the line above
-    FASSET_BOT_CONFIG="../fasset-bots-core/run-config/coston-bot.json"
+    # FASSET_BOT_CONFIG="../fasset-bots-core/run-config/coston-bot.json"

     ## Path to secrets file for the agent bot (and other bots)
     FASSET_BOT_SECRETS="../../secrets.json"